bee2805/BattleofTheGenerations/README.md

 ### How to install

 ### Prerequisites
-Emsure that you have GitHub desktop and Androuid Studio downloaded onto your machine.
+Ensure that you have GitHub desktop and Android Studio downloaded onto your machine.

 ### Installation
 Here are a couple of ways to clone this repo: